noamkanonich/nk-cinema/README.md

-## NK-Cinema
+# Description
-NK-Cinema is a React app that provide movies and TV shows information.
+NK-Cinema is a React app that provide movies and TV shows information.<br />
 This app using the MovieDB database and API to render data and movie information.

 ## Screenshots